The Highest Credit Scores Explained

 A low credit score might not prevent you from being approved for credit, but you’ll probably pay a higher interest rate or have to put more money down on purchases.

-On the other hand, a great credit score will help you get lower interest rates on everything, whether it is a credit card, mortgage loan, personal loan, or loans from other financial institutions.
+On the other hand, a great credit score will help you get lower interest rates on everything, whether it is a credit card, mortgage loan, personal loan, or loan from other financial institutions.

-For these and other reasons, it makes sense to strive for a good credit score.
+For these and other reasons, striving for a good credit score makes sense.

 While 850 is the max credit score available, a perfect score like that will not be possible for most people.
-Fortunately, though, you don’t need the highest credit score possible to benefit from the very best interest rates and deals on loans.
+Fortunately, you don’t need the highest credit score possible to benefit from the best interest rates and loan deals.

-If your score reaches is 740 or more, it will be considered to be in the highest range.
-Credit scores are categorized as being either poor, fair, good, very good, or excellent.
+If your score reaches 740 or more, it will be considered in the highest range.
+Credit scores are categorized as poor, fair, good, very good, or excellent.
 These are the credit score ranges:

 - 800 or more – Excellent credit score